Backpacks for Kids

 I strong encourage keeping kids packs as light as possible.
 A 60 pound child shouldn’t be carrying more than a 15 pound pack, and I think it would be best if the pack was closer to 6lb.
 A 100 pound child shouldn’t be carrying more than 25 pound, and I would recommend keeping it below 9lbs or so.
 Notes about backpacking with kids are on another post.

-Conventional wisdom is that people carry a backpack that’s less than 20-25% of their body weight.
-There were several experiments run by the US and by the Swiss military.
-The key finding IMHO was that on extended (8+ hour) exercised that fit / trained individuals had a measurable increase of fatigue and a drop in agility when they carries more than 10-12% of their lean body weight.
-This has been my personal experience.
-In a well designed pack I feel no more tired at the end of a 20 miles walk carrying <12% of my lean body weight as compared to carrying no pack at all.
-The caveat is that I have some issues with my shoulders.
-If the pack does a good job transferring weight to my hips I can carry between 15-20 lb with no pack related fatigue.
-If all the weight is all on my shoulders I need to keep the weight to 6%, around 8lb or the shoulder pain starts to fatigue me.
+Conventional wisdom is that people should carry a backpack that’s <25% of their body weight.
+This is reasonable for moderate distances but will be fatiguing on a longer hike.
+There were several experiments run various militaries.
+A key finding was that on an all day exercise trained individuals had a measurable increase of fatigue and a drop in agility when they carries more than 10-12% of their lean body weight.
+This matches my personal experience: I feel no more tired at the end of a 20 miles carrying 17lb as compared to carrying no pack.
+My one caveat that when over 8 lbs I need to shift some weight to my hips or shoulder pain will be fatiguing through the day.
 My wife found her sweet spot is around 6lb.

 There are a number of factors which effect selection a pack for kids which aren’t a factor for adults: